KaushikSakre/Learn-Mate/README.md

 - 🔍 **Curriculum-Aware Retrieval**: Context is fetched from NCERT-like content using embeddings and ChromaDB.
 - 🤖 **LLM-Powered QA**: Groq-hosted models (Mixtral, LLaMA-3) explain diagrams or solve equations clearly.
 - 💬 **Multilingual Queries**: Supports Hinglish and informal student-style questions.
-- ⚙️ **Modular & Portable**: Built with Django, React, LangChain, Docker — easy to extend and deploy.
+- ⚙️ **Modular & Portable**: Built with FastAPI, React, LangChain, and can be deployed with Docker.

 ---